slinkity/slinkity/CONTRIBUTING.md

 Some notes while debugging:

-1. You'll need 2 terminal windows open: one from the Slinkity framework running `npm run dev`, and another from your Slinkity project running your script of choice (ex. `slinkity --serve --incremental`).
+1. You'll need 2 terminal windows open: one from the Slinkity framework running `pnpm dev`, and another from your Slinkity project running your script of choice (ex. `slinkity --serve --incremental`).
 2. You _do not_ need to relaunch the `slinkity --serve` command when editing client-facing files.
 For instance, `client/eagerLoader.js`.
 Vite is smart enough to reload for these 😁
 3. You _do_ need to relaunch the `slinkity --serve` command when editing other framework files.